Mast radiator: Capacitive toploads

 In circumstances in which short masts must be used, a capacitive topload (also known as top hat or capacitance hat) is sometimes added at the top of the mast to increase the radiated power.
-This is a round screen of horizontal wires extending radially from the top of the antenna.
-It acts as a capacitor plate, the increased current in the mast required to charge and discharge the topload capacitance each RF cycle increases the radiated power.
-Since the topload acts electrically like an additional length of mast, this is called "electrically lengthening" the antenna.
+This is a round screen or radiate crown of horizontal wires extending horizontally from the top of the antenna.
+It functions as a capacitor plate, with the ground below being the complementary plate; the increased current in the mast required to charge and discharge the top load capacitance each RF cycle increases the radiated power in the vertical section of the antenna.
+Since the top load acts electrically like an additional length of mast, this is called "electrically lengthening" the antenna.
 Another way to construct a capacity hat is to use sections of the top guy wire set, by inserting the strain insulators in the guy line a short distance from the mast.
-Capacity hats are structurally limited to the equivalent of 15-30 degrees of added electrical height.
+For simple masts, capacity hats are structurally limited to the equivalent of about 15-30 degrees of added electrical height; umbrella antennas exceed this limit by having added structural support for the "hat".

 Grounding system

-For mast radiators the earth under the mast is part of the antenna; the current fed to the mast passes through the air into the ground under the antenna as displacement current (electric field).
+For mast radiators the earth under the mast is part of the antenna; the current fed to the mast passes through the air into the ground under the antenna as displacement current (oscillating electric field).
 The ground also serves as a ground plane to reflect the radio waves.
 The antenna is fed power between the bottom of the mast and ground so it requires a grounding (Earthing) system under the antenna to make contact with the soil to collect the return current.
 One side of the feedline from the helix house is attached to the mast, and the other side to the ground system.
-The ground system is in series with the antenna and carries the full antenna current, so for efficiency its resistance must be kept low, under 2 ohms, so it consists of a network of cables buried in the earth.
+The ground system is in series with the antenna and carries the full antenna current, so for efficiency its resistance must be kept low, under two ohms, so it consists of a network of cables buried in the earth.
 Since for an omnidirectional antenna the Earth currents travel radially toward the ground point from all directions, the grounding system usually consists of a radial pattern of buried cables extending outward from the base of the mast in all directions, connected together to the ground lead at a terminal next to the base.

 The transmitter power lost in the ground resistance, and so the efficiency of the antenna, depends on the soil conductivity.
 This varies widely; marshy ground or ponds, particularly salt water, provide the lowest resistance ground.
 The RF current density in the earth, and thus the power loss per square meter, increases the closer one gets to the ground terminal at the base of the mast, so the radial ground system can be thought of as replacing the soil with a higher conductivity medium, copper, in the parts of the ground carrying high current density, to reduce power losses.